scottbedard/twister/README.md

 Twister is a library for modeling the state of twisty puzzles.
 To get started, [check out the interactive playground](https://bedard-twister.netlify.app/).

-> **Warning:** This is a work in progress, and is not ready for production use.
-Changes may happen at any time.
+> **Warning:** This library is a work in progress, and is not ready for production use.
+Breaking changes may happen at any time.

 ## Installation